iamthefrogy/frogy/README.md

 #### Thanks to the authors of the tools used in this script.

+#### I planned to used it in one of the paid tools but soon realised that the tools I am using in this script are restricted for commercial license.
+I didn't check it in the first place (my bad).
+So Removed encrypted script, scrapped paid tool project, open-sourced this script.
+Script is very simple though.
+I may update it occassionally.

+Initial repo created - A few weeks back below date.
+Date - 4 March 2019, Open-sourced

 **Warning:** This is just a research project.
 Kindly use it with caution and at your own risk.